fpaolant/RealEstateAds/README.md

 ```

 As seen abovee, you need to manually create a Java Bean that provides the proper initialization of an **Apache CXF
 Endpoint**.
-Through dependency injection, Spring will inject: the `Bus` from Apache CXF, `BankAccountService` which is
+Through dependency injection, Spring will inject: the `Bus` from Apache CXF, `AccountService` which is
 the interface defining the SOAP services, and `MetricsProvider` which is the metrics provider (we will discuss this
 further later).